git-town/git-town/website/src/configuration.md

   of this branch and uses their parent branch
 - updates affected pull requests when you prepend, rename, remove branches or change their parent
+- click the "merge" button on a pull request from your CLI

 Configuring API access takes only one minute.
 Here is how you do it: